 Cantilever Bridges: These types of bridges are commonly used to replace the end molars.
 They are similar to a fixed bridge, but instead of the bridge being supported by the crowns on either side, the crowns are on one side of the bridge.

 Maryland Bridges: They are specially used to replace the missing front teeth and use tooth-colored metal bands cemented to the adjacent teeth, to hold the bridge in position.

 How Do Dental Bridges Work?

 Dental bridges prevent the unnecessary movement of teeth, correct bite problems, or protect the structure of surrounding teeth.
-We can fix them permanently in the mouth, or you can choose them to be removable.
-If you decide to have a fixed dental bridge, the dentist will fix it to your mouth using a powerful adhesive to secure it to your gum line.
+We can place them permanently in the mouth, or you can choose them to be removable.
+If you decide to have a permanent dental bridge, Dr. Byerly will fix it to your mouth using a powerful adhesive to secure it to the adjacent teeth.

-In your next visit, the permanent bridges can be attached to your gums after making sure for proper fit and bite.
+In your next visit, the permanent bridges can be attached to your adjacent teeth after making sure for proper fit and bite.
 Healthy gums ensure the most effective bonding of the bridge.